Essential Components of Financial Statements

 • Liabilities:

-Liabilities are a company's legal debts or obligations that might arise during the course of business operations.
-These are usually settled over time through the transfer of economic benefits like cash, goods, or services.
-Liabilities include accounts payable, salaries or wages payable, interest due, customer deposits, and other such obligations to third parties.
+Liabilities are a business's legal debts or obligations that might arise during business operations.
+These are usually settled over time by transferring economic benefits like cash, goods, or services.
+Liabilities include accounts payable, salaries or wages payable, interest due, customer deposits, and other obligations to third parties.
 Liabilities might be of two types - current or long-term.
 While the former could be liquidated within a year, the latter can be repaid only in the long term (more than a year).
 Long-term liabilities include long-term bonds issued by the firm, notes payables, leases, pension obligations, and long-term product warranties.

 • Equity or owner's equity:

 It is the residual assets of an entity that remain after deducting liabilities.
 Theoretically, this is the capital available for distribution to shareholders.
-Hence, from a company’s liquidation perspective, equity would be considered the residual claim on the assets of a business, available to shareholders, after liabilities have been paid.
-For instance, if Company X has $3,000,000 as assets and $800,000 as liabilities, then equity would be $2,200,000 (= $3,000,000 - $800,000).
+Hence, from a business's liquidation perspective, equity is the residual claim on the assets of a business, available to shareholders after liabilities have been paid.
+For instance, if business X has $3,000,000 as assets and $800,000 as liabilities, equity would be $2,200,000 (= $3,000,000 - $800,000).
 Equity usually comprises funds contributed by shareholders, reserves, and retained earnings.
-Therefore, the only way to increase the amount of owners' equity is by either getting more funds from investors or by increasing profits.
+Therefore, the only way to increase the amount of owners' equity is by either getting more funds from investors or increasing profits.

 2. Profit and Loss Statement: